How Airwallex Business Accounts work in Singapore and why your funds are safe

 • Why you should diversify

-In the wake of the collapse of California-based Silicon Valley Bank (SVB) and Signature Bank, we’d like to take a moment to clarify how our customers’ funds are kept safe.
+In the wake of the collapse of California-based Silicon Valley Bank (SVB) and Signature Bank, we’d like to take a moment to clarify how we keep our customers’ funds safe.

 In Singapore, Airwallex’s operating company, Airwallex (Singapore) Pte.
-Ltd. (‘Airwallex SG’), is licensed as a Major Payment Institution and is regulated by the Monetary Authority of Singapore (MAS).
-Under Singapore law, a Major Payment Institution must have ‘safeguarding’ measures in place to protect all of our customers' funds in line with rules set by MAS.
+Ltd. (‘Airwallex SG’), is licensed as a Major Payment Institution (MPI) and is regulated by the Monetary Authority of Singapore (MAS).
+Under Singapore law, a MPI must have ‘safeguarding’ measures in place to protect all of our customers' funds in line with rules set by MAS.

 How does Airwallex keep customer funds safe?

-The funds you deposit into an Airwallex business account are held at a client segregated trust account, a ring fenced account that ensures funds are held in trust on your behalf.
-This separately held money is not available to Airwallex’s creditors, our banks or third parties.
+The funds you deposit into an Airwallex business account are held in a client-segregated trust account, otherwise known as a ring-fenced account that ensures funds are held in trust on your behalf.
+This separately held money is not available to our creditors, banks, or third parties.
 That means that whenever you wish to withdraw money or make a payout from your Airwallex account, that money will be available to you.
-Our operations team reconciles each customer’s account balance against the customer’s transaction records and customer instructions that have been properly executed.
+Our operations team reconciles each customer’s account balance against the customer's transaction records and specific instructions.

-In the unlikely event of Airwallex ceasing business operations or going into insolvency, liquidation or bankruptcy, your funds will be safely set aside in the safeguarding account, and you will receive them back in priority to all our other creditors.
+In the unlikely event of Airwallex ceasing business operations or going into insolvency, liquidation, or bankruptcy, your funds will be safely set aside in the safeguarding account, and you will receive them back with priority over all our other creditors.

 Why you should diversify